wix/react-native-calendars/README.md

   horizontal: PropTypes.bool,
   // to automatically scroll horizontal calendar to keep selected date in view
   autoHorizontalScroll: PropTypes.bool,
-  // to show days in horizontal calendar starting from today, if this is true- autoHorizontalScroll will not work
+  // how many past days to be shown, if this is set - autoHorizontalScroll will not work
-  hidePastDatesInHorizontal: PropTypes.bool,
+  showPastDatesInHorizontal: PropTypes.number,
   // offset to decide when to trigger onPressArrowRight in horizontal calendar,
   // 0 means when rightmost day is reached, undefined means no auto onPressArrowRight triggering
   horizontalEndReachedThreshold: PropTypes.number,